 If the ongoing pandemic is changing the way you’re eating (and shopping), we’re right there with you.
-Thank goodness for local companies (and a few not-so-local) that make delish meal kits and deliver food so busy parents can focus on all the other things they need to get done during the week.
+Thank goodness for local (and not-so-local) companies that make delish meal kits and deliver food so busy parents can focus on all the other things they need to get done during the week.
 Want to find out what you’re serving for dinner?
 Keep reading.

 Good to know: When you set up the app, use the code 1111 for home delivery.